 However, Merck KGaA, Darmstadt, Germany doesn’t just give assistance to projects that are still in their infancy; we also provide targeted support to new start-ups that have already developed groundbreaking innovations.
 Our Accelerator program plays a crucial role in this.
 The program is run by our Innovation Center and supports start-ups working in our business areas.
 The program provides individual coaching to young entrepreneurs in local workshops, access to our facilities and generous financial support as well as the opportunity to join our network of over 50,000 experts and alumni across 67 countries.

 Inuru, a start-up from Berlin, took part in the Accelerator program in 2017.
-The company developed an ink based on organic light-emitting diodes (OLED), which can print light on paper – another technology that is very closed linked to our Performance Materials.
+The company developed an ink based on organic light-emitting diodes (OLED), which can print light on paper – another technology that is very closed linked to our Electronics.
 In the future, this innovation will make it possible to display video content on packaging and magazines.